techminer95/Modern-Ecommerce/README.md

-## Current Project Status

-Hi all, we have moved to official project in new repository https://github.com/NIT-Software/Modern-Ecommerce to have better support & development plan.
-So please follow and update in latest Repo.
-We're looking for all developer to contribute to make a great modern Open Source E-comerce Platform.
-If any question please drop me an email to john@nit-software.com or open ticket in Issue List.
-Thank you all!

 ## Introduction

 Modern-Ecommerce is enterprise open-source extensible ecommerce architecture.
 With Core backend using JAVA Spring (Spring boot) REST APIs & Frontend using Bootstrap/AngularUI AngularJS fro frontend.
 Fully support AWS inflashstructure (EC2, Database RDS, Mail service SES, etc) to run system on the cloud inflashstructure.